 HHI benchmarks itself, for performance measurement purposes, against a blend of 80% of the FTSE All-Share Index return and 20% of the ICE Bank of America Merrill Lynch Sterling Non-Gilts Index.
 For the purposes of this note, we have replaced the All-Share with the MSCI UK Index.

 Manager's view

 HHI's revenue account was relatively robust

-Link UK Dividend Monitor estimates that the UK market could lose about 40% of its income to dividend cuts or suspensions.
-HHI's manager expects it to fare much better than this
+The UK market could lose about 40% of its income to dividend cuts or suspensions.
+HHI is expected to fare much better than this